wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

-= WIP 4.2.1 =
+= 4.2.1 =
+- Updated the Braintree payments integration to require the customer's name and email address during checkout.
+- Updated the Spanish Mexican language translation file.
+- Updated the default content protection message.
+- Updated the text of the login form button.
 - Added sanitization to the email body fields.
-- Updated the Spanish Mexican language translation file.
-- Updated the Braintree payments integration to require the customer's name and email address during checkout.

 = 4.2.0 =
 - Braintree SDK updated for the Braintree payment gateway.